gKrokod/webServer/README.md

 		category creation, category editing, user creation - if the user has administrator rights. editing news - if the user is the author of the news.

- To operate the described concepts in the code the types `News`, `Category`, `User`, `Image` are used, which are described in the file `src/Scheme.hs` and they are also stored in the database (the database scheme is shown below).
-Type `Client` is described in the file `src/WebLogic.hs`, it is used for authorisation and is not stored in the database.
+To operate the described concepts in the code the types `News`, `Category`, `User`, `Image` are used, which are defined in the file `src/Scheme.hs` and they are also stored in the database (the database scheme is shown below).
+Type `Client` is defined in the file `src/WebLogic.hs` and is used for authorisation (it is not stored in the database).

 Password hashes with dynamic salt are stored in the database (more details in module `src/Base/Crypto.hs`)

 </details>